uabrc/uabrc.github.io/docs/cheaha/tutorial/pytorch_tensorflow.md

 1. Create a new environment that is compatible with supported tensorflow versions, use the below command to do this.
 For this tutorial we will use Python 3.11.

     ```bash
     conda create -n tensorflow python=3.11
     ```

+1. Activate the conda environment created in Step 1.

+    ```bash
+    conda activate tensorflow
+    ```

-1. The TensorFlow CPU and GPU versions requires pip to be up-to-date, to install and upgrade pip to the latest version use the below command.
+1. The TensorFlow CPU and GPU versions requires pip to be up-to-date, to install and upgrade pip to the latest version, within your conda environment use the below command.
+See our [section](../../cheaha/open_ondemand/ood_jupyter.md#pip-installs-packages-outside-of-environment), on why installing pip within a conda environment is advised.

     ```bash
     pip install --upgrade pip
     ```

 1. Install TensorFlow with pip

     ```bash
     pip install tensorflow[and-cuda]
     ```

 The image below shows an output that the TensorFlow library will utilize the available GPU.